 Japan has agreed to increase its five-year budget, totalling 1.05 trillion yen (US$9.2 billion), with an average annual increase of about 10 billion yen over the 2021 spending.

-In particular, the spending will be skewed towards improving the interoperability of Japan’s Self-Defence Forces (SDF) and the US forces, which in reality will be for shared Japan-US use.
+In particular, the spending will be skewed towards improving the interoperability of Japan’s Self-Defense Forces (SDF) and the US forces, which in reality will be for shared Japan-US use.

 Funding for US troops in Japan is a garrison allowance provided by Japan at the request of the US.
 In principle, the 1960 US-Japan Status of Forces Agreement stipulates that the US bears this cost.
 However, due to the increased costs for the stationed US forces as a result of the appreciation of the Japanese yen against the US dollar in the 1970s, the US requested Japan to share the costs.